 Tier 1 suppliers are the most direct gauge of supplier diversity.
 But supplier diversity programs can also take Tier 2 suppliers into account.
 Dealing with vendors whose own vendor pools are diverse amplifies your own company’s diversity spend.

 CenterPoint is a group purchasing organization (GPO) that negotiates and manages contracts with enterprise-level best-in-class terms for products and pricing.
+Diversity Products, a CenterPoint Group company and Certified Minority Business Enterprise (MBE), can help you get started.
 We are a Tier 1 diverse supplier, certified by the National Minority Supplier Development Council.

-As a leading, regionally recognized minority-owned enterprise, CenterPoint is well positioned to help your business achieve supplier diversity compliance in your MRO supply chains.
+As a leading, regionally recognized minority-owned enterprise, Diversity Products is well-positioned to help your business achieve supplier diversity compliance in your MRO supply chains.
 Contact us online or call us at (866) 229-6205 to get started.